w3c/wot/testing/tests/2019-05/README.md

 ## CSVs for Manual Test Results

-A file with the same name as an implementation, but with a `.csv` suffix should also be given to provide manual assertions, i.e., those that cannot be tested automatically.
+A file with the same name as an implementation (TD file or subdirectory), but with a `.csv` suffix should also be given to provide manual assertions, i.e., those that cannot be tested automatically.

 A template for manual assertions can be found in [here](templates/manual.csv)